Jurassic001/AVR-2024/README.md

 ## To do

-- ~~Fix error when enabling all servos on VMC control page~~
-- ~~Add stop buttons to VMC control page~~
-- Overhaul the Docker instructions
+- Wait for Bell to update the `Bell-AVR-Libraries` package
+- Come up with something to do during the off season

 ### Brainstorming